Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 **Prerequisite:** Obfuscate 2

+### The Meta-Web
+In addition to the above devotions, the Lynx makes the following alterations or additions to their disciplines:
++ _Auspex 1_ Add the following questions:
+	+ Who is the best-connected person in this room?  _A glittering spider-web of networks, centred on one person_.
+	+ Who doesn't belong here?  _A lacuna in the sea of connections_.
++ _Auspex 2_: Add the following questions:
+	+ Who is this person in Thrall to?  _An image of their Regnant(s), holding chains_.
+	+ Who does this person hold in Thrall?  _Chains wrapped around the throat of the Thrall_.
+	+ Which network is this person closest to? _The smell of sweat and semen at the swinger's club.
+The sound of soft choral music.
+The crackling of a ham radio_.
++ _Auspex 3_: Add the following questions:
+	+

+## The Wider Web
+The following devotions are more specialised or powerful effects that some elder Lynx may develop.
+They are, as with the standard Web devotions, restricted to membership in the bloodline - but have higher costs than the above.

 ### OUTER JOIN
 The Lynx may spoof their victim's place in a network that they belong to.